 -

-Learning to Play Minecraft with Video PreTraining (VPT)by Bowen Baker (OpenAI) on June 23, 2022
+Learning to play Minecraft with Video PreTrainingby OpenAI Blog on June 23, 2022

 -